BeezerVI/RPGCombat/README.md

 * IntelliCode for C# Dev Kit

-The code is written in C#, using:
+The code is written in C#, no main librarys were added in the code.
-* System: Core functionality (data types, I/O).
-* System.Collections.Generic: Generic collections (e.g., List<T>, Dictionary<TKey, TValue>).
-* System.Linq: LINQ for querying and manipulating data.

-These are part of the .NET framework.

 # Useful Websites